Divyanshu0411/Project-Manger/README.md

 ## Who is this for ?

 This project is a great fit for people with developer skills who are running a small team on a limited budget, similar to me.
-Read full the [post](https://dev.to/hudy9x/i-built-a-free-open-source-project-manager-that-helps-teams-keep-costs-under-15month-3pmk)

 ## What tech stack I use